Author: BC Writer

 Perhaps the most important factor of the research, published under the title ‘Androgenic Alopecia Is Associated with Less Dietary Soy, Higher Blood Vanadium and rs1160312 1 Polymorphism in Taiwanese Communities’, is that all of the men tested also carried the genetic markers that indicate susceptibility to male pattern baldness.
 Because these men should have been experiencing hair loss, the conclusions drawn are quite important.

-Further research will need to be performed to confirm whether dietary adjustments involving vanadium and soy drinks can really delay hair loss: at the current time, hair loss experts are agreed that no amount of dietary control can delay genetic hair loss.
+Further research will need to be performed to confirm whether dietary adjustments involving vanadium and soy drinks can really delay hairloss: at the current time, hair experts are agreed that no amount of dietary control can delay genetic hair loss, more commonly referred to as Male Pattern Baldness or Female Pattern Hair Loss.

-All hair loss experts do, however, recommend that men and women concerned about hair loss should eat a nutritionally balanced diet in order to keep their hair as strong and healthy as possible.
+All hair loss experts do, however, recommend that men and women concerned about thinning hair should eat a nutritionally balanced diet in order to keep their hair as strong and healthy as possible.